iTwin/iTwinUI/.changeset/beige-knives-cry.md

 '@itwin/itwinui-react': minor
 ---

-Padding of `Icon` no longer changes with the icon size.
+Inline padding of `Icon` no longer changes with the icon size.
 It is now a constant of `--iui-size-xs`.